Remembrance & Memorials : Cherry Groce, 40 years on

 Cherry Groce

-Brixton House marked 40 years since the 1985 Brixton Uprising with Cherry Groce Day on Sunday 28 September, a commemoration of Dorothy ‘Cherry’ Groce whose shooting by police sparked the unrest and galvanised a generation.
+Brixton House marked 40 years since the 1985 Brixton Uprising with the Cherry Groce Day on Sunday 28 September, a commemoration of Dorothy ‘Cherry’ Groce whose shooting by police sparked the unrest and galvanised a generation.

-The day opens at 4pm with a devised performance directed by Sutara Gayle (aka Lorna Gee) and Adjoa Andoh, featuring young South London creatives exploring themes of justice, safety and belonging inspired by Groce’s story.
+The day opened at 4pm with a devised performance directed by Sutara Gayle (aka Lorna Gee) and Adjoa Andoh, featuring young South London creatives exploring themes of justice, safety and belonging inspired by Groce’s story.

 Cherry Groce memorial unveiled at Windrush Square.
 In the week Derek Chauvin was found guilty of the murder of George Floyd in the USA, which sparked the global BLM (Black Lives Matter) movement, this mother who was paralysed and died ten years ago is remembered.